To Your Hurt’s Desire

 “Enjoy,” Ford said, abstractly.

 Diana was already heading in the direction of the house.
-With one last, hopeless look of apology at Judy, met by another lightning bolt, I picked up my plate and followed.
-One thing I couldn’t help noticing: From behind in that tennis outfit, Diana Kingsley gave Maria Sharapova a good run for it.
+With one last hopeless look of apology at Judy, met by another lightning bolt, I picked up my plate and followed.

-Their “den” must have covered 900 square feet and featured a movie-sized screen.
+Their den featured a movie-sized screen.
 “Please sit anywhere,” Diana said, indicating several couches and reclining chairs.
 She moved over to the bar and turned on the TV with a remote that was sitting on top of it.

 “Fix you anything?” she offered, moving behind the bar.